 July is for patriotic porch time, hot lazy days spent listening to the cicadas, and shaded evenings staying up late on the deck or patio.
-Your garden should be in full swing and parts of it are ready for some maintenance.
+Your garden is likely in full swing and some areas may now be ready for some maintenance.

 Below is a list of things that you can do to beautify the yard in the heat of July:

 - No surprise, but regular watering and a good dose of fertilizer will help plants and turf grass survive the heat.

 - Water early and late in the day to reduce water loss from evaporation.